-This policy is effective for scholarships and grants earned for the fall 2020 semester, and for all subsequent semesters.
-This complies with updated federal regulations in the Federal Student Aid Handbook, published December 7, 2022.
+This policy complies with updated federal regulations in the Federal Student Aid Handbook, published January 5, 2024.

 Through the generosity of trustees, alumni, faculty, staff, and friends, New York Institute of Technology provides academic scholarships, grants, and assistantships based on academic achievement, high scholastic potential, and demonstrated need and/or ability.